 - Issue public warnings on bad air quality days.

-- Encourage people to take public transit, walk, and bicycle to cut vehicle
+- Encourage people to take public transit, walk, and bicycle to cut vehicle emissions.

 The U.S. Climate Change Science Program commissioned the report.